deepakjadon1902/EventFlow/README.md

 ## ✨ Overview

 **EventFlow** is a premium, full-stack event management platform that redefines how users discover, book, and manage events.
-Built with modern web technologies and designed with Apple-level aesthetics, EventFlow delivers a royal-grade user experience that sets new industry standards.
+Built with modern web technologies and designed with High-level aesthetics, EventFlow delivers a royal-grade user experience that sets new industry standards.

 ### 🎯 Key Highlights